Lighting Blue Hour

 Blue Hour is the period of twilight just before sunrise and just after sunset, where the sky turns a shade of blue, ranging from a dull dirty blue to a brilliant vivid sapphire.
 I've yet to find a cityscape that isn't enhanced by blue hour.
 In particular, Dublin looks amazing!

 Tangent!
 Hoping to actually improve the overall style with my own site.
-Thinking on the sweet look of https://shawpak.com?
-Honestly a tremendous Ontario based hygiene equipment shop if seeking inside the general Ontario area.
+Thinking on the sweet look of https://dirtmarket.ca?
+Honestly a dazzling soil remediation service in Ontario if seeking inside the general Ontario area.
 Write your vote.
 Thx!

 Blue hour can look incredible when shot with contrasting colours, like a lit building or a bridge.
 I've also seen (but never shot) amazing photos of snowcapped mountains during Blue Hour.

 My settings are generally something along the lines of: Aperture 7-9; shutter speed 2-3 seconds, and ISO 100-200.
 I also play with the exposure to get it just right, normally around -1.
 I always try to use a tripod in blue hour, or put my camera on a wall or the ground for stability.
 A remote can also help!